Sports, Society, and Culture

 Ancient Olympia, Greece

-The International Olympic Academy (IOA), in cooperation with Harvard’s Center for Hellenic Studies (CHS), is organizing the Seventh International Scholars’ Symposium in the “Sports, Society, and Culture” series in Ancient Olympia, July 9–13, 2018.
-As in previous years, the Symposium will host scholars from around the world and bring together more than a hundred students and professors from Universities in Greece and abroad.
+The International Olympic Academy (IOA), in cooperation with Harvard’s Center for Hellenic Studies in Washington DC, and with the support of Harvard's Center for Hellenic Studies in Greece, is organizing the Eighth International Scholars’ Symposium in the “Sports, Society, and Culture” series in Ancient Olympia, July 10–14, 2019.
+As in previous years, the Symposium will host scholars from around the world and bring together students and faculty from Universities in Greece and abroad.

-Building on comparative aspects of earlier themes in the series, the topic of the 2018 Symposium is “Athla for the People: Democracy, Empire, and the Power of Athletics.”
-As part of the international scholarly discourse on sports, society, and politics, the 2018 meeting of the IOA/CHS Symposium examines the significance of athletics in shaping socio-political discourses from antiquity to our times.
-By exploring the impact of Olympic distinction on a variety of political systems, this year's conference brings to Olympia an academic gathering designed to shed new light on the dialogue between the ancient and modern Olympics.
+Building on comparative aspects of earlier themes in the series, the topic of the 2019 Symposium is “Language and Athletics: The Many Discourses of Sport.”
+As part of the international scholarly exchange on sports, society and politics, the 2019 meeting of the IOA/CHS Symposium examines the multiplicity of discourses pertaining to language and athletics.
+By exploring the verbal and non-verbal articulation of Olympic contexts, this year's conference brings to Olympia an academic gathering designed to shed new light on the dialogue between the ancient and modern Olympics.

-In addition to lectures, the Symposium places emphasis on an innovative blended learning approach.
+In addition to lectures, the Symposium places emphasis on the blended learning approach.
 Students will have access to a list of core readings in advance of the Symposium.
 Presentations will be followed by workshops during which the students will have the opportunity to discuss the readings and reflect on the themes of the presentations in small groups.
-The program of the Symposium and the abstracts of presentations will be announced in due time.
+The Symposium’s program and abstracts of presentations will be announced in due time.

-The Symposium is open to up to 65 undergraduate students who are in their junior year of studies (3rd year and above), as well as postgraduate students (Masters and PhD students) of the same collaborative departments.
+The Symposium is open to up to 65 undergraduate students who are in their junior year of studies (3rd year and above), as well as postgraduate students (Masters students and PhD candidates) from departments listed here.

 Priority will be given to first-time participants.

 Participation and Logistics